thenurhabib/xessest/README.md

 # Xessest

 A shell script for linux user.
-It can help you to change your MAC Address..
+It can help you to change your MAC Address.
 This tool made for only educational purpse, please don't use it to harm anyone.

 ## Usage